nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 </div>

 Step 3.
-The user executed `add n/David...` to add a new person.
+The user executed `add n/David...` to add a new client.
 The steps mentioned in step 2 would be repeated.
 Thus, `tempFiles` will now store
 2 file paths to the 2 temporary files created.

 Step 4.
-The user now decides that adding the person was a mistake and decides to undo that action by executing the `undo` command.
+The user now decides that adding the client was a mistake and decides to undo that action by executing the `undo` command.
 The `undo` command will call `LogicManager#undoPrevModification()`, which calls `Storage#popTempAddressFileData()`.
-This will obtain the latest temporary file added and restore the clients' list to the state saved in the temporary file (the state of the clients' list before add the new person, so before step 3).
+This will obtain the latest temporary file added and restore the clients' list to the state saved in the temporary file (the state of the clients' list before add the new client, so before step 3).

 <div markdown="1" class="alert alert-info">:information_source: **Info**<br>